 You see that the population of New York has canceled out of the equation; as soon as we know the number of people who had a motive, then it doesn’t matter any more how large the city was.
 Note that (5-39) continues to say the right thing even when is only 1 or 2.

-In recent years there has grown up a considerable literature on Bayesian jurisprudence; for a review with many references, see Vignaux and Robertson (1996) [This is apparently Interpreting Evidence: Evaluating Forensic Science in the Courtroom –Editor].
+In recent years there has grown up a considerable literature on Bayesian jurisprudence; for a review with many references, see 1996 [This is apparently Interpreting Evidence: Evaluating Forensic Science in the Courtroom –Editor].

 This reasoning would be wrong in the case of Misa Amane, but Misa is an absurd character—a Gothic lolita pop star who falls in love with Light through an extraordinary coincidence and doesn’t flinch at anything, even sacrificing 75% of her lifespan or her memories; hence it’s not surprising to learn on Wikipedia from the author that the motivation for her character was to avoid a “boring” all-male cast and be “a cute female”.
 (Death Note is not immune to the Rule of Cool or Rule of Sexy!)↩︎

 This sounds like something that ought to be NP-complete, and while the graph isomorphism problem is known to be in NP, it is almost unique in being like integer factorization—it may be easy or hard, there is no proof either way.
-In practice, large real-world graphs tend to be very efficient to solve.↩︎
+In practice, large real-world graphs tend to be efficient to solve.↩︎